• Skip to main content

 Ingredients

-• 3 tablespoon unsalted butter melted (you can substitute olive oil)
+• 3 tablespoons unsalted butter, melted (you can substitute olive oil)

 Instructions

-• Combine butter, pecans, scallions, rosemary, and syrup in a large bowl and stir to combine.
+• Combine the butter, pecans, chives, rosemary, and syrup in a large bowl and stir to combine.

-• Add the potato slices to the butter mixture and toss well with your hands.
+• Add the potato slices and toss well with your hands.
 Make sure all of the slices are coated.

-• Spray a muffin pan with non-stick cooking spray and stack the sliced potatoes in the cups.** You can stack them higher than the pan sides because they will shrink a little while cooking.
+• Spray a muffin pan with non-stick cooking spray and stack the sliced potatoes in the cups.
+You can stack them higher than the pan sides because they shrink slightly while cooking.

 • Bake for 45 minutes, or until the potatoes are tender when pierced with a fork.

-• Use a fork to remove the sweet potato stacks from the muffin pan and serve immediately.
+• Use a fork or spatula to remove the stacked slices from the muffin pan and serve immediately.

 Notes